18 Best Hanging Flowers for Balconies and Patios

 Botanical Name: Lobularia maritima

-This plant, tolerant to heat and drought, showcases tiny, delicate flowers.
-They are perfect for hanging pots or growing on your apartment’s balcony.
+This plant is tolerant to heat and drought and showcases tiny, delicate flowers.
+It is perfect for hanging pots or growing on your apartment’s balcony.

 12. Pansy